 CONOR O’MALLEY, Vice President of US Squash Properties

 firstname.lastname@example.org ; 212-268-4090 ext.
 5883

-Conor started in June 2007 and is responsible for the management of the U.S. Open and national team activities.
+Conor joined US Squash in June 2007 and is responsible for the management of the U.S. Open and national team activities.
 A graduate of Denison University where he played and captained the squash team, Conor got his start in squash playing varsity at Pomfret Boarding School.
-After college, Conor moved to Chicago where he served as the Assistant Squash Professional at the University Club of Chicago.
-In this role, Conor also served as the Assistant Tournament Director of the well known Windy City Open, the richest prize money in men’s Professional squash event in North America.
-Conor was also instrumental in establishing METROSquash, the first Chicago urban squash and education program at the University of Chicago as well as a co-founded PureSquash, a successful squash merchandising website.
+After college, Conor moved to Chicago where he served as the assistant squash professional at the University Club of Chicago.
+In this role, Conor also served as the assistant tournament director of the well-known Windy City Open.
+Conor was also instrumental in establishing METROSquash, the first Chicago urban squash and education program at the University of Chicago as well as a co-founder of PureSquash, a successful squash merchandising website.

 JAY PRINCE, Executive Editor